 Follow These 7 College Essay Writing Tips to Score Well

 Essays form an important component of your final grades and are certainly not something you can take lightly.

-The purpose of writing essays is to push students to develop writing and critical thinking skills while being able to make logical arguments and present their case effectively.
+The purpose of writing essays is to push students to develop writing and critical thinking skills while being able to make logical arguments and present their cases effectively.

 Here are the top seven college essay writing tips that will help you write a high-scoring paper.